-The Prophets were given scripture to deliver, which is clearly defined in the following verse of the Quran:
+Prophets are given scripture to deliver, which is clearly defined in the following verse of the Quran:

-[2:213] The people had been one community as God raised up the prophets as bearers of good news and warners, and He sent down with them the scripture with the truth that it may judge between the people in what they had differed in it.
-And they had not differed in it except those who have been given it after which the clear proofs came to them, out of jealously among themselves.
-Then God has guided those who have believed of what they differed in it of the truth with His permission.
-And God guides whoever He wills to a straight path.
+[2:213] The people had been one community as God has raised up the prophets as bearers of good news and warners, and He has revealed with them the scripture with the truth that it may judge between the people in what they have differed in it.
+And has not differed in it except those who have been given it after what has come to them the clear proofs due to jealousy between themselves.
+Then God has guided those who have believed that which they have differed in it of the truth with His permission.
+And God guides whomever He wills to a straight path.

 [21:48] And we had given Moses and Aaron the statute book, a light, and a reminder for the righteous.